pauldennis2/TextQuest/JsonApiDoc.md

 * onHeroLeave - a place to add triggers for when the Hero leaves a room.
 Mapped by direction.
 * onLightingChange - add triggers for when the lighting level changes.
 Requires specifying the lighting level
 * specialRoomActions - you can define special action words unique to this room.
 For example, if there's a fountain you could allow the player to "drink" from it.
 It's up to you to decide what happens when they take that action
+* onFightStart - triggered when combat starts
+* onFightEnd - triggered at the end of combat (if the hero survives!)
+* onSpellCast - triggered when a spell of a particular type is cast.
+Like lighting change, this is a map and requires specifying the spell type.
+Multiple types can be specified (Player casts ice spell -> event A, Player casts fire spell -> event B).
+You can use "any" for a wildcard.

 ### Other Things With Properties